 “3.7 Adjustment of Charges.
 The price for HP-hour compensation is set forth in Section 3.2 and 3.3 hereof.
 However, under the circumstances enumerated herein, FGT shall have the following two pricing options:

-(a) Before December 1, 2000, FGT can exercise its right to fix the Annual Charge or the HP-hour Charge as quoted in Section 3.2 and 3.3 respectively (by giving ECS written notice of its intent to do so).
-If FGT gives ECS such written notice, all costs relating to ECS’s unwinding of its natural gas position (whether physical or financial) plus all other costs as set forth in Section 6.2 of this Agreement, shall be borne by FGT in the event FGT shall fail to obtain FERC approval (acceptable to FGT) of the Phase V Expansion at a later date.
+(a) Before December 1, 2000, FGT may exercise its right to lock in the Annual Charge and the HP-hour Charge as quoted in Section 3.2 and 3.3 respectively (by giving ECS written notice of its intent to do so).
+If FGT gives ECS such written notice, all costs relating to ECS’s unwinding of its natural gas position (whether physical or financial) plus all other costs as set forth in Section 6.2 of this Agreement, shall be borne by FGT in the event FGT shall fail to obtain FERC approval (acceptable to FGT) of the Phase V Expansion.

-(b) If FGT does not select (a) above, prior to December 1, 2000, then the Annual Charge and the HP-hour Charge set forth in Section 3.2 and 3.3 respectively hereof may be adjusted by ECS to reflect changes from time to time (and at the applicable time) in market conditions.
-The date for determining the adjusted HP-hour Chargeshall be the date FGT notifies ECS in writing of its decision to lock in the Annual Charge and the HP-hour Charge, regardless of whether FGT obtains FERC approval; provided that FGT shall provide such notification to ECS no later than the date FGT obtains FERC approval (acceptable to FGT).
-If the event FGT shall fail to obtain FERC approval (acceptable to FGT), Section 6.2 of this Agreement shall apply to this Section 3.7(b).”
+(b) If FGT does not lock in the Annual Charge and the HP-hour Charge as detailed in (a) above prior to December 1, 2000, then the Annual Charge and the HP-hour Charge set forth in Section 3.2 and 3.3 respectively hereof may be adjusted by ECS to reflect changes in the market price for natural gas forwards and utility charges.
+Prior to FGT's election to lock in the Annual Charge and the HP-hour Charge, ESC, upon request by FGT, shall provide FGT with its adjusted Annual Charge and HP-hour Charge.
+In the event, either or both Charges has increased and FGT determines the adjusted Annual Charge and/or HP-hour Charge to be unacceptable, then FGT and ESC shall have thirty (30) days to reach agreement on the locked-in Annual Charge and HP-hour Charge.
+In the event the parties shall not reach such agreement, FGT shall have the right to terminate this Agreement without further liability to ESC.

+If FGT notifies ESC of its election to lock in the adjusted Annual Charge and the adjusted HP-hour Charge after December 1, 2000, the adjusted Annual Charge and adjusted HP-hour Charge on the date FGT provides ECS with such written notice shall be the "locked in" Annual Charge and the HP-hour Charge.
+FGT shall provide such notification to ECS no later than seven business days after FGT obtains FERC approval (acceptable to FGT) of the Phase V Expansion.
+If FGT shall fail to obtain FERC approval (acceptable to FGT) of the Phase V Expansion, Section 6.2 of this Agreement shall apply to this Section 3.7(b).

 2. THIS AMENDMENT AND THE RIGHTS AND DUTIES OF THE PARTIES ARISING OUT OF THIS AMENDMENT SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.
 THE PARTIES AGREE THAT THIS AMENDMENT SHALL BE ACCEPTED AND FORMED IN THE STATE OF TEXAS.